 The bowel moves stool and waste (wish there was a better word for that!) through the intestines using a process known as peristalsis.
-You can see all the action in the video above.
+You can see all the action in the video below.

 Here are some tips to alleviate constipation during the luteal phase:

 - Magnesium: If there was one mineral that I would recommend to women, this would be it.
 It plays a part in over 300 enzyme reactions in the body and it’s the bee’s knees for constipation, cramps and even PMS.
 Magnesium glycinate is the most easily absorbed form of magnesium, which will prevent diarrhea.
-I recommend 400-800mg a day.
-However, I LOVE Natural Calm, which is magnesium citrate and not absorbed as well, but still amazing.
-Just mix 1-2 teaspoons in water each night and your constipation (and even your PMS & cramps) will likely disappear!
+Follow the dosage instructions on the label.
+However, I LOVE Natural Calm, which is magnesium citrate and not absorbed as well as glycinate, which is why it helps constipation.
+Just put it in water each night and your constipation (and even your PMS & cramps) will likely disappear!
 If you take more than 350mg of citrate you may experience diarrhea, so just experiment and see what works for you.

-- Ditch the refined sugar and gluten: Honestly, this is purely anecdotal, but not really!
-Cutting out sugar and gluten literally removes any chance of constipation happening to me, and I’ve seen it work for tons of clients as well.
+- Ditch the refined sugar and carbs: Cutting out sugar and refined carbohydrates literally removes any chance of constipation happening to me, and I’ve seen it work for tons of clients as well.
+These foods are so inflammatory that they disrupt the gut microbiome causing a chain reaction response in the gut.
 Added bonus – if you have period pain, I can guarantee you’ll see a massive improvement in that too!

 - Get that fiber in: I know, this reminds me of those commercials in the 80’s featuring some old person raving about fiber.
-However, few of us consume enough it today, so I gotta talk it up.
+However, few of us consume enough, so I gotta talk it up.
 Fiber is a bulk-forming laxative that promotes colon health, but fiber needs water to work, so increase your water intake concurrently.
-Long gone are the days of super gross metamucil – now you have much better fiber options.
+Long gone are the days of super gross Metamucil – now you have much better fiber options.
 You can add a tablespoon of chia or ground flax seeds to your smoothie.
 Or you can try Garden of Life Organic Fiber.

 Progesterone also plays a role in the diarrhea that many women experience during their period, albeit an indirect role.

 We’ve all been there!
-And again, this is completely normal and will pass once the prostaglandins are out of your system and your period is over.
-But if there are ways that we can avoid these “uh oh” moments then I think we would agree that, natural or not, we’d prefer to live without them.
-So here are some tips to reduce your prostaglandin levels and limit their effects on your digestive system.
+And again, this will pass once the prostaglandins are out of your system and your period is over.
+But if there are ways that we can avoid these “uh oh” moments then I think we would agree that we’d prefer to live without them.
+One of these ways is to go through the 6-week program in my book Fix Your Period.

-Prostaglandins are pro-inflammatory agents so the best way to limit their impact is to add more anti-inflammatory foods to your diet.
-Here some suggestions:
+Prostaglandins, the main cause of diarrhea during your period, are pro-inflammatory agents so the best way to limit their impact is to add more anti-inflammatory foods to your diet.
+Here are some suggestions:

 - Omega-3 Fatty Acids – especially those from fatty fish like wild salmon and sardines.
-My new favorite cod liver oil is Rosita Extra-Virgin Cod Liver Oil.
+I love Designs for Health OmegAvail.
+And Rosita Extra-Virgin Cod Liver Oil.

 YAY for targeting these pro-inflammatory trouble makers at their roots.
 Read all about prostaglandins and painful periods here.